Over 11,000 five-star assets

 2.4.1.b When set to animations, rigs do not show any obvious creases or unusual deformations.

-2.4.1.c Bipedal animations are ready to use with Unity’s default “Humanoid” avatar.
+2.4.1.c Bipedal (humanoid) animations map correctly to Unity’s default “Humanoid” avatar.

 2.4.1.e Animations are sliced and named prior to submission so that submissions do not contain a single, long animation clip.

 2.4.1.f Submissions do not include unprocessed, unsliced, or reasonably unusable animations developed from motion capture (mocap) data.